Tribal Diagnostic's Executive Team

 Mr. Littlepage holds a bachelor's degree in Business Administration from the University of Kansas, an MBA in Finance from Southern Methodist University.

 + J.D.
-Colbert, Chief Strategy Officer
+Colbert, Tribal Advisor

 During his 30+ year career, Mr. Colbert has served as president/CEO of three different banks, board member of five banks, Founding Executive Director of the North American Native Bankers Association (an association of Native-owned banks in the US and Canada), and has assisted over a dozen Indian tribes in acquiring or starting commercial banks.